jetbrains-academy/CppBasics/StandardLibraryEssentials/StandardTemplateLibrary/STLAlgorithms/task.md

 ```

 #### 4. `std::max_element()` and `std::min_element()`
-[`std::max_element()`](https://en.cppreference.com/w/cpp/algorithm/max_element) and [`std::min_element()`](https://en.cppreference.com/w/cpp/algorithm/min_element) are used to find the maximum and minimum elements in a range of elements.
-They both share `O(n)` complexity, giving the following interface:
+[`std::max_element()`](https://en.cppreference.com/w/cpp/algorithm/max_element) and [`std::min_element()`](https://en.cppreference.com/w/cpp/algorithm/min_element) are used to find the maximum and minimum elements in a range of elements, respectively.
+They both share `O(n)` complexity, with the following interface:
 ```cpp
 std::max_element(start_iterator, end_iterator, comparator);
 std::min_element(start_iterator, end_iterator, comparator);
 ```
-The first two arguments are iterators that define the range of elements to be searched in.
+The first two arguments are iterators that define the range of elements to be searched within.
 The third argument is an optional comparator used to compare two elements.
 If no comparator is provided, the elements are compared using the `<` operator by default.
-As you may have guessed, these functions require Forward Iterator.
+As you may have guessed, these functions require a Forward Iterator.
 ```cpp
 std::vector<int> v = {1, 2, 3, 4, 5};
 auto max_it = std::max_element(v.begin(), v.end());